Pear Upside Down Cake

 Start by preparing the pears.
 Using a vegetable peeler roughly peel the skins from the pears.
 Slice them down the center.
 Remove the seeds and stem.
 Cut them into long strips, about 3 slices for each half.
 Set them aside.

 In a large bowl sift together the baking powder, salt, and flour.
 Set aside.
-In a smaller bowl cream together the eggs, vanilla, 1/2 cup olive oil, and 1/2 cup white sugar.
+In a smaller bowl or stand mixer, cream together the eggs, vanilla, 1/2 cup olive oil, and 1/2 cup white sugar.
+You can use a wooden spoon or electric mixer for this.
 Pour the sugar mixture into the large bowl with the awaiting flour mixture.
 Add 3/4 cup of milk and mix until the batter is fully combined.

 After removing it from the oven.
 Allow the cake to cool slightly.
-Insert a butter knife along the edge of the cake to help release it from the pan.
-Then using oven-safe gloves, place a platter-sized plate over the skillet and slip the cake onto the platter.
+Insert a butter knife along the edges of the cake to help release it from the sides of the pan.
+Then using oven-safe gloves, place a large plate over the skillet and slip the cake onto the platter.
 The cake should pop right out.
 Serve warm.

 Quick Video Visual